django/django/docs/asgi.rst

 received from the network.
 A server may, if it chooses, apply all of its internal logic to handling this request (e.g. the server may want to try to satisfy the request from a cache).
-Regardless, if the server is unable to satisfy the request itself it must create a new ``http.response.?`` channel for the application to send the Response message on, fill that channel in on the ``reply_channel`` field of the message, and then send the Request back to the application on the ``http.request`` channel.
+Regardless, if the server is unable to satisfy the request itself it must create a new ``http.response!`` channel for the application to send the Response message on, fill that channel in on the ``reply_channel`` field of the message, and then send the Request back to the application on the ``http.request`` channel.